logan-robbins/quadracode/README.md

 - **LangGraph runtimes** (orchestrator and agents) consume their mailbox, execute a stateful graph, and publish responses back onto the fabric.
 - **Agent Registry** (FastAPI on port `8090`) tracks agent identities, health, and ports, enabling dynamic routing.
 - **Redis-MCP proxy** exposes the Redis transport to MCP-compatible clients so LangChain/MCP adapters can be loaded at runtime.
-- **Streamlit UI** (`8501`) acts as a technical control plane with multi-chat management, routing controls, and live stream inspection.
+- **Streamlit UI** (`8501`) acts as a technical control plane with multi-chat management and live stream inspection.
+Routing is decided by the orchestrator at runtime.

 Every envelope is a simple record: `timestamp`, `sender`, `recipient`, `message`, and `payload` (JSON).
 The payload carries threading metadata, correlation ids, tool outputs, and routing hints.